-If you’re wondering how to not become bitter, let’s examine bitter woman syndrome and look at 8 steps that will help you get back to being happy and helping you become bitter-free… or even prevent bitterness in the first place!
+If you’re wondering how to not become bitter, let’s examine bitter woman syndrome and look at 8 steps that will help you get back to being happy and helping you become bitter-free… or even prevent bitterness and resentment in the first place.

 What is Bitter Woman Syndrome?